Sieboldianus/ssl_get/README.md

-# Script for local distribution of centrally managed SSL Certs
+# Local distribution of centrally managed SSL Certs

 A script that helps distribute/update local SSL certs from a centrally managed remote location via SCP or FTP.
 This allows reducing exposure